homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Changelog

-#### Version 4.0.0
+#### Version 4.0.0 - in progress (beta)

 Warning!
 Read carefully before updating!

+- Completely new Comfort Cloud API.
+All versions below 4.0.0 will not work.
 - Option to add additional switches to control: Nanoe, Inside cleaning, Eco Navi, Dry Mode, Fan mode, Quiet Mode, Powerful Mode, Swing Up Down, Swing Left Right.
 - Option to add additional slider to control Fan speed.
 - New way to add additional sensor fot outdoor unit temperature.
 - Removed field 'Exclude devices', use exclude from individual device config instead.
 - Removed options: Force values, Oscilate switch (now it always control swing), Auto Mode (you can add switches to control Dry and Fan mode) - now you can add additional switches and sliders to control these options.